LDeer03/web-dev-hw/assignment_08/README.md

 14. Next module we begin CSS and expand on styling, which helps us "decorate" HTML.
 Is there anything you're anxious or excited to learn about in this new section?

 I would say that any anxiety I may have comes from adding more detail to the basics that I barley have a grasp on.
 I understand that it will get more rewarding to see something artistic, but the details are intimidating.
+I am not sure why sometimes things work and sometimes they don't.

 15. Free Response: Summarize your work cycle for this assignment.